sfztools/sfztools.github.io/sfizz/index.md

 layout: "home"
 ---
-`sfizz` is a software library to play audio in [SFZ format], it is also available as a [JACK] standalone client and [LV2] plugin.
+`sfizz` is a software library to play audio in [SFZ format], it is also available as a [JACK] standalone client, [LV2] plugin, and a currently experimental [VST3] plugin.

 ## Dependencies